What is this subject about?

 The Art & Design department has an excellent track-record for student progression to a wide range of degree and foundation courses across the country.
-The course provides opportunities across most creative disciplines and equips students with the self-reliance and vocational experience necessary to progress directly to BA qualifications.
-The Diploma course also includes a focus on professional practice and presentation and communication skills which prepares students for applications.
-BTEC Nationals have UCAS points value equivalent to A Levels.
+The BTEC courses provide opportunities across most creative disciplines and equip students with the self-reliance and vocational experience necessary to progress directly to BA qualifications.
+The diploma course includes a focus on professional practice, presentation and communication skills, which prepares students for applications to higher education study.

-Diploma students receive extensive guidance on progression, and are able to adapt their second-year programme towards the development of a portfolio relevant to their career aims in creative subjects.
+Students receive extensive guidance on progression, and Diploma students are able to adapt their second-year programme towards the development of a portfolio relevant to their career aims in creative subjects.

 What are the formal entry requirements for this course?

-This course requires significant commitment to art and design, and therefore it is expected that applicants will have gained good GCSE grades in creative subjects, or can provide extensive evidence of their own work in a portfolio.
-You will be set regular written work, including annotation and essays, and should therefore have a good level of written competence, ideally including a grade 4 in GCSE English Language.
+Aside from the general entry requirements the college requires, this course requires significant personal commitment to art and design, and therefore it is expected that applicants will have gained good GCSE grades in creative subjects, or can provide extensive evidence of their own work in a portfolio.
+You will be set regular written work, including annotation and essays, and should therefore have a good level of written competence, including a grade 4 in GCSE English Language.